fabianorosa1/CloundFoundry_Connectivity/readme.md

 * The destination is a name that refers to the same name in the destinations configuration.

 * The destinations configuration is specified in an environment variable passed to the approuter application.

+The start script (for example, approuter.js) is mandatory; the start script is executed after application deployment.